hechoendrupal/drupal-console-book/es/commands/generate-doc-dash.md

 ## Opciones disponibles
 Opción | Detalles
 -------|-------------
---path | Ruta al directorio donde se guardará el docset.
+--path | The path to the directory where the docset will be saved.